 - Product-Based Divisions

 Corporate Function-Based Teams.
-Facebook Inc. maintains corporate teams based on their business functions in managing the operational activities throughout the organizational structure.
-This structural characteristic is based on the various needs of the online social media business, such as Research and Development (R&D).
-Because this is a matrix organizational structure, some function-based teams have blurred boundaries with geographic or product-based divisions in the company.
-A Facebook senior manager or executive heads each team.
+Facebook Inc. maintains corporate teams based on their business functions in managing operational activities throughout the organizational structure.
+This structural characteristic is based on the various needs of the online social media business.
+For example, the company needs technology research and development.
+Because of the matrix corporate structure, some function-based teams have blurred boundaries with geographic and product-based divisions in the company.
+A senior manager or executive heads each team.
 The following are the main corporate function-based teams in Facebook’s organizational structure:

 Geographic Divisions.
-Regional divisions are another feature of Facebook’s organizational structure.
+Regional divisions are another major feature of Facebook’s corporate structure.
 Geographic location is a determinant of this structural characteristic.
-Facebook uses these divisions in light of the differences in social networking and online advertising market dynamics.
-This characteristic of the organizational structure also addresses differences among the behaviors of people and advertisers in using Facebook’s social networking website.
-For instance, Latin American advertisers tend to use the company’s social media services differently, compared to European advertisers.
+The company uses these divisions in light of the differences in social networking and online advertising market dynamics.
+This organizational structural characteristic addresses differences among the behaviors of people and advertisers in using Facebook Inc.’s social networking website and apps.
+For example, Latin American advertisers tend to use the company’s social media services differently, compared to European advertisers.
 Human resources are also managed regionally.
-Some of these geographic divisions share resources and managers with function-based teams because of Facebook’s matrix structure.
-Even with these geographic divisions in its organizational structure, Facebook does not have senior corporate officers for each region.
+Geographic factors are included in strategic management to address the external factors in the remote or macro-environment of the business, as shown in the PESTEL/PESTLE analysis of Facebook Inc. Because of the company’s matrix structure, some of these geographic divisions share resources and managers with function-based teams.
+The intersections between geographic divisions and function-based teams determine many aspects of Facebook Inc.’s operations management strategy and productivity measures.
+Even with these geographic divisions in its corporate structure, the company does not have senior corporate executive teams for each and every region.
 Instead, regional management teams are used.
 Facebook Inc.’s organizational structure includes the following geographic divisions:

 - North America